-Because some LEAs serve a greater proportion of English Learners (ELs) than others, an analysis of language prevalence was performed for each of our LEAs in Georgia.
-This analysis confirmed that Spanish is the most prominent language of our ELs, not only at the state level but in every one of our LEAs.
-In 39 LEAs, the ratio of Spanish-speaking ELs to native English speakers is higher than that of the state as a whole.
-For this reason, the Title III regional specialist assigned to these LEAs is a native Spanish speaker who possesses a strong background in instructional support for high-density EL schools.
+Because some local school districts serve a greater proportion of English Learners (ELs) than others, an analysis of language prevalence was performed for each of our LEAs in Georgia.
+This analysis confirmed that Spanish is the most prominent language of our ELs, not only at the state level but in every one of our local school districts.
+In 39 districts, the ratio of Spanish-speaking ELs to native English speakers is higher than that of the state as a whole.
+For this reason, the Title III regional specialist assigned to these school districts is a native Spanish speaker who possesses a strong background in instructional support for highdensity EL schools.

-In addition, the Georgia Department of Education is piloting dual-language immersion (Spanish) initiatives in eight LEAs.
-The dual-language immersion model is a research proven delivery model that supports literacy and overall academic achievement for both native and non-native English speakers.
+In addition, the Georgia Department of Education is piloting dual-language immersion (Spanish) initiatives in eight districts.
+The Dual language immersion model is a research proven delivery model that supports literacy and overall academic achievement for both native and non-native English speakers.
 Several large scale longitudinal studies of this model have confirmed that both native English Speakers and non-native English speakers perform better academically overall, obtain higher levels of English literacy, show improved cognitive ability, and show significant improvement in the closing of the achievement gap between diverse learning groups regardless of socio-economic background.
 Research suggests that such programs prove highly beneficial to Spanish-speaking ELs in the development of content area, native language, and English language skills.